LispEngineer/aiband/README.md

    pointer is, as it moves, to make it very clear which tile the description box is showing.
 2. Add GPLv3 with Attribution license once I figure out how to do that.
-3. Put the random number seed into the game state and generate all numbers off that.
+3. Modify all create methods to use a random seed or a partially created game state, in a monadic way.
-4. Rewrite all game state updates in a monadic style, including the use of the state monad in the clojure standard (?) library here: https://github.com/clojure/algo.monads/ (if it works in ClojureCLR).
+4. Rewrite all game state updates in a monadic style.
    This will make my life much easier and allow my Haskell skills to be reused.
 5. Implement pick up items: